Ronlin1/iScan-Uganda/README.md

 # iScan : Smart Eco-friendly connection ...

 iScan is a Flutter mobile application designed to simplify business-card management using QR codes, AI, and Twilio services for instant communication.
 The app is not yet hosted on the Play store or App Store.
-The front-end is entirely being developed from Flutlab and Python Flask for the API.
+The front-end is entirely being developed from Flutlab and Python Flask for the API hosted on Render.

+📌 Note: Mobile Flutter Source Code is Private; Available on request

 ## Overview